-Each student who has an academic record on file at Cuyamaca College and who is not in arrears to the District with regard to fees, tuition, loans or other charges may request official transcripts from the Admissions and Records Office.
+Each student who has an academic record on file at Cuyamaca College and who is not in arrears to the district with regard to fees, tuition, loans or other charges may request official transcripts from the Admissions and Records Office.
 The official transcript includes course work from both Cuyamaca and Grossmont College.
-Cuyamaca has retained Credentials Inc. to accept transcript orders over the Internet.
-Students may request official transcripts through WebAdvisor or by the TranscriptsPlus link provided on our Cuyamaca Admissions web page.
-Two official transcripts of records are provided without charge; additional copies may be obtained at \$3 per copy (processed within 5 business days).
-An emergency or rush transcript will be provided for \$5 per copy (processed within 2 business days).
-Processing time does not include shipping.
-Please note there is an additional service charge of \$2 per transcript and all fees must be paid by credit card.
+Two official transcripts of records are provided without charge; additional copies may be obtained at \$3 per copy (processed within 3 to 5 working days).
+An emergency or rush transcript will be provided for \$5 per copy (processed within 24 hours).